Attwater’s Prairie Chicken

 The Attwater’s prairie chicken once had a thriving population, but in the span of a little over 30 years, habitat loss reduced wild numbers from nearly one million to less than 9,000.
 By 2003, numbers were down to less than 50.
 Captive breeding programs have been created by facilities like Fossil Rim in an effort to rebuild the wild population to sustainable numbers, but the journey has not been easy.

 These little birds are highly susceptible to changes in what little habitat they have remaining, so they often fall victim to various unavoidable natural disasters.
 In 2016 and 2017, flooding from spring rains and Hurricane Harvey destroyed an entire generation of Attwater’s eggs and drowned over 30 birds.
 After this, their wild population dwindled to only a little over 10 birds.
 While these numbers have since risen significantly, there is still a lot of work to be done to protect this unique species.
+In 2024, they became part of a Saving Animals From Extinction (S.A.F.E.) program, which will help concentrate conservation efforts.

 Where are they?